hamzaouazzi/AppScalr-FrontEnd/README.md

 ### Prerequisites

-What things you need to install the software
+What things you need to install for the application

 ```
 NodeJs